sarun2104/being_data_scientist/Data_Cleaning/Readme.md

 In real-world data science, we may not find an ideal data set.
-The soltion is to aggregate disparate data sources instead, or do a good amount of data cleaning.
+The solution is to aggregate disparate data sources instead, or do a good amount of data cleaning.

 FiveThirtyEight website became interested in answering some questions about Star Wars fans.
 In particular, they wondered: does the rest of America realize that “The Empire Strikes Back” is clearly the best of the Star Wars series?